ThePhD/future_cxx/papers/source/C - embed.md

 The intent of the wording is to provide a preprocessing directive that:

-- takes a string literal identifier -- potentially from the expansion of a macro -- and uses it to find a unique resource on the command line;
+- takes a string literal identifier -- potentially from the expansion of a macro or expression that produces a macro -- and uses it to find a unique resource in some implementation-specific manner;
-- if embedding one of the integer types, then it behaves as if it produces a list of values suitable for the initialization of an array as well as initializes each element according to the specific environment limits found in `<limits.h>`;
+- it produces a list of integral constant values suitable for an _initializer-list_, where each element of that list is bound by the width and size of `unsigned char` as found in `<limits.h>`;
-- if not embedding one of the integer types, allows an implementation issue a diagnostic that the tool or implementation cannot handle such a type, while giving other implementations the freedom to support said type through implementation defined behavior;
 - errors if the size of the resource does not have enough bits to fully and properly initialize all the values generated by the directive;
 - allows a limit parameter limiting the number of elements to be specified;
 - and, present such contents as if by a list of values, such that it can be used to initialize arrays of known and unknown bound even if additional elements of the whole initialization list come before or after the directive.